-COVID-19 could reverse 30 years of poverty reduction progress
+COVID-19 may reverse 30 years of poverty reduction progress

 05 May 2020 by Gabriel Thomas, News Media Advisor

-COVID-19 could reverse 30 years of poverty reduction progress
+COVID-19 may reverse 30 years of poverty reduction progress

 PHOTOGRAPH: Food distribution point in Zambia, for dought affected families.